Using Notebooks for Systematic Reviews or Literature Reviews

 ask Elicit to extract the relevant info, e.g. "Where was the study performed?"

-Use high-accuracy mode when you're ready to start extracting data from the papers you have chosen to include in your review for the best results.
+Use high-accuracy columns when you're ready to start extracting data from the papers you have chosen to include in your review for the best results.